qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

      - Layer containing the lines or polygons to split.
    * - **Split layer**
      - ``LINES``
-     - [vector: line]
+     - [vector: line, polygon]
-     - Line layer whose lines are used to define the breaking points.
+     - Layer whose lines or rings are used to define the breaking points.
    * - **Split**
      - ``OUTPUT``
      - [same as input]